Coaching Background & Style

 Hi there, I’m Jane.
 And if you’re on my website you’re either interested in learning more about me and my work or you’ve clicked through a social media rabbit hole.
 Either way—welcome and thanks for swinging by!

 I help people find fulfillment, happiness, and meaning in any and all areas of their lives.
-This might feel like something you should be able to do on your own, and for many parts of life you probably can and do!
+This might feel like something you should be able to do on your own, and for many parts of life you probably can and do it very well!
 But sometimes you can’t.
 Sometimes you might put so much pressure on yourself to figure it all out quickly and perfectly.
 Sometimes you can’t figure it out alone.
 That’s okay, that’s where I come in.

 How’d I get here?